 Upon taking into account $L\gg1$, we get traveling-wave solutions of~\eqref{edp}, which are characterized by having profiles that keep their shape over time.
 Now, we consider a moving interval-frame $\mathcal{J}=[-L-ct,L-ct]$, which ``runs alongside'' the traveling profiles with the same speed~$c\geq0$.
 In so doing, integral in the left-hand side term of~\eqref{eq:identity} over $\mathcal{J}$ is constant for all $t\geq0$.
-That is, since traveling-wave profiles displacement only changes their position in time, the weighed total biomass traveling speed is therefore conserved, i.e. $d\mathcal{B}/dt\equiv\mathcal{C}_0$, where $\mathcal{C}_0$ is constant.
-Thus, as $u+v\geq0$ for all $|x|\leq L$, the total biomasses of the two populations follow a conservation-like property for traveling-wave solutions.
-Namely, as the wave variable $z=x+ct$ corresponds to a spatial translation for $t\geq0$, populations amplitudes balance each other to satisfy identity~\eqref{eq:identity} for a constant weighed total biomass rate of change $\mathcal{C}_0$.
+That is, since traveling-wave profiles displacement only changes their position in time, the weighted total mass traveling speed is therefore conserved, i.e. $d\mathcal{B}/dt\equiv\mathcal{C}_0$, where $\mathcal{C}_0$ is constant.
+Thus, as $u+v\geq0$ for all $|x|\leq L$, the total masses of the two variables follow a conservation-like property for traveling-wave solutions.
+Namely, as the wave variable $z=x+ct$ corresponds to a spatial translation for $t\geq0$, variable amplitudes balance each other to satisfy identity~\eqref{eq:identity} for a constant weighted total mass rate of change $\mathcal{C}_0$.

 It is interesting to note that identities in~\eqref{eq:profinteg} are also satisfied for stationary solutions; that is, upon setting $u_t=v_t=0$, we have relation~\eqref{eq:identity} with $d\mathcal{B}/dt\equiv0$, when homogeneous Neumann boundary conditions are in place.
 Similar identities are obtained for Dirichlet, periodic and mixed-type boundary conditions, as well.
 In addition, this model may be able to develop diffusion-driven instabilities by means of Turing bifurcations.
 Nonetheless, in order to perform such an analysis, a stationary spatial pattern setting must be taken into account.